Apartment Features Guaranteed to Attract Younger Renters

 Written by: Parcel Pending

-One of the primary struggles for any apartment landlord or property manager involves retaining your current residents and enticing new ones to let empty rooms.
+One of the primary struggles for any apartment landlord or property manager involves retaining your current tenants and enticing new ones to rent apartments or empty rooms.
 Left unoccupied, those spaces represent lost revenue that only accumulates until the spot is filled.
-But attracting new tenants is easier said than done, especially with so much competition in the marketplace.
-Often, it comes down to the apartment’s features and amenities.
+But attracting new residents, including millennial renters, is easier said than done, especially with so much competition in the marketplace.
+Often, it comes down to the apartment‘s interior design and amenities.

-These days, Millennials are about to overtake Baby Boomers as the largest adult generation.
-They represent a significant portion of all renters, comprising 40% of the housing market, and 90% of them rent.
-Experts forecast that growth in the rental market could outpace homeownership over the next decade.
-Because of this, as more and more young people enter the rental market, it’s essential to consider what apartment features this particular demographic is looking for.
+These days, millennials are about to overtake Baby Boomers as the largest adult generation.
+They represent a significant portion of all apartment renters, comprising 40% of the housing market, and 90% of them rent.
+Experts forecast that growth in the rental market could outpace homeownership over the next decade1.
+Because of this, as more and more young people begin apartment hunting, it’s essential to consider what modern apartment features this particular demographic is looking for.

 Curious what those might be?
-Read on to discover our apartment features list.
+Read on to discover our modern apartment features list.